outdreamer/build-a-cure-1/docs/problem_solving_matching.md

         - do you identify attributes higher up causal stack that can calculate area faster than approximation functions?

           - distorting variables of a straight line or rules detailing when standard/type/rule boundaries break

+        - what sets of limits & forces describe the motion between a standard & a distorted function?
+          - how does value accrete when bounded by two points, but unrestricted in one direction (when a line becomes curved)?
+          - what are other limits that can cause a similar accretion (triangle with corner accretion point removed and standardizing to the line?
+          - what impact do these limits have on change/combination rules (to predict impact of transforming curve into line or expanding line by another dimension)?

+      2. given these solution functions, how do you select which one is likeliest to produce solution given optimization metrics (accuracy, time)

     - add variable-selection example with separate alts having equivalent outputs:
       - if one alt is disabled, then it would give a false result for anyone checking it for ability to impact the output, even though the alternative was being variably used instead